Juniper/terraform-provider-mist/docs/resources/org_inventory.md

 ### Optional

+- `disconnected_before` (Number) Filter results to devices that were last disconnected before this time, in epoch seconds
 - `inventory` (Attributes Map) Property key can be the device Claim Code or the device MAC Address:
   * Claim Code: used to claim the device to the Mist Organization and manage it.
 Format is `[0-9A-Z]{15}` (e.g `01234ABCDE56789`)
   * MAC Address: used to manage a device already in the Mist Organization (claimed or adopted devices).
 Format is `[0-9a-f]{12}` (e.g `5684dae9ac8b`)